Category Archives: Top 10 Movie of 2017

 Three Billboards Outside Ebbing, Missouri (2017)

-In an Oscar season that hasn’t been so much a run of disappointing movies as much as has been movies that just didn’t whet the appetite, Martin McDonagh’s (Seven Psychopaths, In BrugesThree Billboards Outside Ebbing, Missouri has a chance to finish in my Top 10 movies of the Year.
-In contrast, I really don’t think I would have had even had a chance since I began writing this blog in 2010.
-While I really enjoyed its dark theme, its complex characters, and even, to an extent, its quirkiness, this movie was close to perfect.
-It seems to be a lock for a Best Picture nomination, which shows just how down of a year 2017 is for movies.
+In an Oscar season that hasn’t been so much a run of disappointing movies as much as has been movies that didn’t whet the appetite, Martin McDonagh’s (Seven Psychopaths, In BrugesThree Billboards Outside Ebbing, Missouri has a chance to finish in my Top 10 movies of the Year.
+In contrast, I wouldn’t have had a chance since I began writing this blog in 2010.
+While I enjoyed its dark theme, its complex characters, and even, to an extent, its quirkiness, this movie was close to perfect.
+It is a lock for the Best Picture nomination, which shows just how down the year 2017 is for the film.

 Continue reading Three Billboards Outside Ebbing, Missouri (2017)